The center for comprehensive health practice

 East Harlem — A Community in Need

 In the 1950’s, East Harlem was a community struggling with gang warfare, drug abuse, crime, poverty, and a lack of accessible and effective health care.
-Richard Brotman — then a social psychologist and clinical professor of psychiatry at New York Medical College in Harlem — saw firsthand the needs of the community.
+Richard Brotman — who had been invited to accept an appointment at New York Medical College as clinical professor in the Psychiatry Department headed by noted psychiatrist Dr. Alfred Freedman — saw firsthand the needs of the community.

 “He was always working in the community and seeing what was needed there,” says Deborah Brotman.
 “He had this very unique way of figuring out what people needed.
 I can remember him telling me stories about how he and his team visited people in their apartments, or went into parks, or into the projects to ask people what they felt was needed in the community.”

-What Brotman and his team learned from that outreach was that there was a critical substance abuse crisis growing in the East Harlem community and that effective, accessible treatment options were largely unavailable.
-So in 1960, they created the program that would eventually become CCHP — the Division of Social and Community Mental Health program — with a home base at New York Medical College and an affiliation with Flower-Fifth Avenue Hospital.
+What Brotman, Freedman, and their team learned from that outreach was that there was a critical substance abuse crisis growing in the East Harlem community and that effective, accessible treatment options were largely unavailable.
+So in 1960, they created the program that would eventually become CCHP — the Division of Social and Community Mental Health program — with Brotman as Director and a home base at New York Medical College and an affiliation with Flower-Fifth Avenue Hospital.

 The initial focus of the program was to deploy the relatively new “comprehensive healthcare” model to combat a surge of addiction and destruction caused by the abuse of opioids and other substances at that time.